joe-kimlinger/student-tracker-node/README.md

 `node .`

 4. If this is your first time running the program in this directory, you'll be prompted to follow a link to sign in via a browser where you'll sign in, receive a code, then paste the code back into the terminal
+    Note: you might get a 403 error on the sign in page that indicates you haven't been added to the list of test users.
+Contact Joe at jrk.123.jk@gmail.com to be added to the list of test users.
+The only way to avoid manually adding test users is to submit the app through the Google [verification process](https://support.google.com/cloud/answer/9110914).